 I assembled a portfolio of adventure and fitness photography that I created for jobs worldwide.
 Usually, I am working beside a video production crew with only a few minutes in between takes.
 However, sometimes the results can be magical.

-Hiking to Mount Everest
+The Path to Everest

 This trek to Everest Base Camp was possible with extensive planning and coordination.
 It was even more complicated as the whole crew had to quarantine and stay Covid-free.
 Thanks to the producers, sherpas, crew, and talent it succeeded even after several things went wrong.